Hugh Millen: Denver Broncos

 Millen spent his final two years in the NFL as a backup to John Elway in Denver during 1994 and 1995.
 He played in eight games for the Broncos, starting twice, and threw for 1,090 yards with three touchdown passes and a 63% completion percentage.

 New Orleans Saints

 On April 22, 1996, Millen was signed as a free agent by the New Orleans Saints, but was released on August 23.

 Personal life

 Millen currently works as a football analyst for KJR-AM radio and KCPQ television in Seattle, and lives with his family in Snoqualmie.
 Additionally, he has helped Baden and Adidas develop a better football.

 His son, Cale, also a quarterback, played at Mount Si High School in Snoqualmie, Washington and was recruited by several colleges.
 He chose the University of Oregon, entering as a freshman in 2019.
 Cale announced his transfer to the University of Connecticut on December 15, 2021.
 When Cale graduated from Mount Si, Hugh's next son, Clay, took over the quarterback position.
-Clay plays at the University of Florida after transferring from Colorado State University.
+Clay played at the University of Florida after transferring from Colorado State University.